How to Get Into MIT: 5 Expert Admissions Tips

 • We know you lead a busy life, full of activities, many of which are required of you.
 Tell us about something you do simply for the pleasure of it.

-• MIT brings people with diverse backgrounds and experiences together to better the lives of others.
-Our students work to improve their communities in different ways, from tackling the world’s biggest challenges to being a good friend.
-Describe one way you have collaborated with people who are different from you to contribute to your community.
+• MIT brings people with diverse backgrounds together to collaborate, from tackling the world’s biggest challenges to lending a helping hand.
+Describe one way you have collaborated with others to learn from them, with them, or contribute to your community together.

 You can learn more about how to ace your MIT essays in our in-depth article on the topic.